anujkushwa/Hunar-Intern/README.md

 # Hunar-Intern
-This repository contains projects and tasks completed during my Hunar Tech internship, showcasing skills in web development, chatbot design, and backend systems with detailed documentation.
+This repository contains projects and tasks completed during my internship at Hunar-Intern, showcasing skills in web development with detailed documentation.

 # Website Project